Relativistic Black-Scholes model: Main idea

-Suppose we are considering a model that takes into account finite maximal speed of propagation of information (locality in the market).
+Consider a model that takes into account finite maximal speed of propagation of information (locality in the market).
 The speed of $S(t)$ and hence $x=\ln S(t)$ is bounded.
 Let $p(x,t)$ be the corresponding probability density and let us expand it about the normal distribution as follows

-where $\sigma$ is the volatility in the Black-Scholes model and where $f(x,t,\sigma)$ is of compact support, corresponding to the $1/c_m^2$ corrections of this expansion (anticipating results from Section 5, we do not consider $1/c_m$ corrections).
+where $\sigma$ is the volatility in the Black-Scholes model and where $f(x,t,\sigma)$ is of compact support, corresponding to the $1/c_m^2$ corrections of this expansion (anticipating results from Section 4, we do not consider $1/c_m$ corrections).
 Note that $f(x,t,\sigma)$ must be such that the distribution $p(x,t)$ is $0$ for $|x|\ge x_{max}:=c_m t$ (i.e. $f$ is $\frown$ shaped) - a result following simply from locality.

 We are interested in the $x$, and $t$ dependent volatility $\sigma_{DI}(x,t,\sigma)$ (density-implied volatility) so that

 Density implied volatility $\sigma_{DI}$ is of course a different concept than the implied volatility (which we denoted as $\sigma_I$).
 In this section we would like to make a simple, model independent, observation using $\sigma_{DI}$.